The Charitable Deduction as a Tax Expenditure: What it Buys and What to Do About It (Part 2)

 On the whole, however, I am inclined to favor eliminating the charitable deduction altogether.
 Any reform runs the risk of adding to the complexity of an already overly complex tax code while producing small gains, if any, in efficiency and equity.
 I am convinced that private charity would survive the change in good health, as would philanthropy in the broader sense that extends beyond aid to the poor and needy.

-2 Responses to “The Charitable Deduction as a Tax Expenditure: What it Buys and What to Do About It (Part 2)”
+One Response to “The Charitable Deduction as a Tax Expenditure: What it Buys and What to Do About It (Part 2)”

 Thanks for citing our work.
 You should check out the final published version of our paper, which is substantially different and I think substantially improved relative to the early NBER working paper version.
 An un-gated version is available here: